Ecclesiastes 10

 Verse 12 contrasts the speech of the wise and the foolish.
 The wise person's words are חֵן ("grace," "favor," "charm") -- they win goodwill, build relationships, and accomplish their purpose.
 The fool's lips, by contrast, תְּבַלְּעֶנּוּ ("swallow him up" or "consume him").
 The verb בלע is used elsewhere for the earth swallowing Korah (Numbers 16:32) and for destruction generally.
 The fool's own speech is self-destructive.

-Verse 13 traces the trajectory of the fool's speech from beginning to end: it starts with סִכְלוּת ("folly") and ends with הוֹלֵלוּת רָעָה ("wicked madness").
+Verse 13 traces the course of the fool's speech from beginning to end: it starts with סִכְלוּת ("folly") and ends with הוֹלֵלוּת רָעָה ("wicked madness").
 The word הוֹלֵלוּת ("madness") is a key term in Ecclesiastes, appearing also at Ecclesiastes 1:17 and Ecclesiastes 2:12.
 It denotes not clinical insanity but a reckless, irrational disregard for reality.
-The fool's speech does not merely begin badly -- it gets progressively worse, escalating from mere foolishness to something actively destructive.
+The fool's speech does not merely begin badly -- it worsens, moving from mere foolishness to something actively destructive.

-Verse 14 adds the observation that the fool יַרְבֶּה דְבָרִים ("multiplies words").
-The fool talks too much.
-The irony is sharpened by the second half of the verse: no one knows what will happen, so the fool's confident chatter about the future is groundless.
+Verse 14 adds that the fool יַרְבֶּה דְבָרִים ("multiplies words") -- he talks too much.
+The irony is sharpened by the second half: no one knows what will happen, so the fool's confident chatter about the future is groundless.
 The phrase מַה שֶׁיִּהְיֶה ("what will be") recalls Qoheleth's repeated insistence on human ignorance of the future (Ecclesiastes 3:22, Ecclesiastes 6:12, Ecclesiastes 8:7).
 The fool speaks most where he knows least.

-Verse 15 closes this section with a devastating image: the fool is wearied by his own עֲמַל ("toil"), and he does not even know לָלֶכֶת אֶל עִיר ("the way to the city").
-The city was the center of commerce, justice, and communal life -- not knowing the way to it means being unable to navigate the most basic realities of social existence.
-Some interpreters read this as a proverbial expression for general incompetence, akin to the English phrase "he can't find his way home."
+Verse 15 closes this section with a deflating image: the fool is wearied by his own עֲמַל ("toil"), yet cannot find לָלֶכֶת אֶל עִיר ("the way to the city").
+The city was the center of commerce, justice, and communal life; not knowing the road to it signals an inability to navigate even the most basic realities of social existence.
+The image functions much like the English idiom "he can't find his way home."
 The fool exhausts himself in aimless effort because he lacks the fundamental orientation that wisdom provides.

 Good and Bad Governance (vv.
 16--19)